 Next.js template blog

-The purpose of this repo is to have a quick start reference that can be set up with the one-click button on the right.
+The purpose of this repo is to have a quick start reference that can be set up with the "one-click" button below.

 Once the setup of the project and repo is done, clone the repo locally.